How to Help Treat Hypothermia and Frostbite

 Children, older people and those with circulatory problems are at greater risk in general for frostbite.

-How to Treat Frostbite
+How to treat frostbite

 Contrary to common belief, one should never rub areas affected by frostbite.
 Rubbing, in fact, actually increases the tissue damage from frostbite.
 Instead, first move the person to a warm and dry area.
 Then submerge the affected area in warm water (100° to 104° Fahrenheit) until it becomes red.
 Be sure to consult a physician as soon as possible.